 Keywords: Internalised Homophobia, Self-Harm, Lesbian, Mental Health, Minority Stress

-Global landmark progresses such as legalising same-sex marriage and increased platforms for lesbian, gay, bisexual, transgender and queer (LGBTQ+) activists demonstrate an increase in LGBTQ+ acceptance.
-Despite socio-political changes, the LGBTQ+ community still face institutionalised, social, and internalised homophobia (Frost & Meyer, 2009).
+Within the last decade, landmark progresses such as legalising same-sex marriage and increased platforms for lesbian, gay, bisexual, transgender and queer (LGBTQ+) activists in the UK demonstratesan increase in LGBTQ+ acceptance.
+Despite the UK’s socio-political changes, the LGBTQ+ community still face institutionalised, social, and internalised homophobia (Frost & Meyer, 2009).
 Resultantly, LGBTQ+ people are at higher risk of poor mental health outcomes than heterosexual people (Chakraborty et al., 2011).
 Homophobic experiences are associated with higher rates of internalising mental disorders based on prevalent depressive symptomology (Newcomb & Mustanski, 2010).
 However, there are significant mental health variations between sexualities, so, in research, it is important to separate LGB identities (Spittlehouse et al., 2020).

 Internalised Homophobia

 Internalised homophobia (IH) is a psychological construct characterised by negative attitudes and feelings towards homosexuality, in others and oneself (Shidlo, 1994).
-These negative attitudes conflict with one’s self-regard which leads to self-denigration (Allport, 1954).
 Internalising social heterosexism causes IH, resulting in psychological distress such as shame, fear, and self-hatred (Igartua et al., 2009).
-This in turn, directly impacts psychological distress, mediated partially through maladaptive coping (Cornish, 2012).
+Past research found that IH has a direct impact on psychological distress, namely depression, anxiety, and trauma.
+This relationship is partially mediated through maladaptive coping strategies such as denial, self-blame and substance abuse (Cornish, 2012).

-Past research suggest lesbians who are conflicted about their sexuality have higher IH than those who are not (Cass, 1979; Coleman, 1982).
-Szymanski et al. (2001) investigated psychosocial correlates of IH in lesbians using the Lesbian Internalised Homophobia Scale (LIHS; Szymanski & Chung, 2001); lesbians reporting conflict about their sexuality scored significantly higher on the LIHS than those who were not conflicted.
+Lesbian IH specifically is associated with negative affect and greater alcohol consumption (DiPlacido, 1998), conflict concerning sexual orientation (Szymanski et al., 2001), and depression (Herek et al., 1997; Szymanski et al., 2001).
+However, past studies have not investigated whether IH is associated with self-harm, presenting a gap in the literature.
+Lesbians who are conflicted or confused about their sexuality are presumed to have higher levels of IH than those who are not (Cass, 1979; Coleman, 1982).
+Szymanski et al. (2001) investigated psychosocial correlates of IH in lesbians using the Lesbian Internalised Homophobia Scale (LIHS; Szymanski & Chung, 2001).
+A sample of 157 lesbian and bisexual women completed surveys assessing sexual orientation and identity, lesbian IH, depression, somatic complaint, stability of self, and various social supports.
+The findings revealed that lesbians who reported conflict about their sexuality scored significantly higher on the LIHS total score than those who were not conflicted.
+These results substantiate the claims made by Cass (1979) and Coleman (1982) that higher conflict about one's sexuality presents higher levels of IH.

 Most studies on IH focus on the LGB community collectively or predominately gay men (Hanekom, 2021).
-Psychosocial differences between gay men and lesbians impact identity formation (De Monteflores & Schultz, 1978).
+Psychosocial differences between gay men and lesbians impact identity formation such as sex-role factors and social considerations of patriarchal and heteronormative scripts (De Monteflores & Schultz, 1978).
 For example, coming out as a lesbian poses a vulnerability to harsh criticism, mostly from men who are intolerant of nontraditional role behaviours of women (Hedblom, 1973).
-Female gender socialisation, experiences of sexism, and repression of female sexual desires are unique factors affecting lesbian identity (Faderman, 1985; McCarn & Fassinger, 1996; Roth, 1985).
+Furthermore, female gender socialisation, experiences of sexism, and repression of female sexual desires are unique factors affecting lesbian identity (Faderman, 1985; McCarn & Fassinger, 1996; Roth, 1985).
 Failing to acknowledge the impact of living in a ‘woman-devaluing society’, makes it impossible to accurately discuss the effects of lesbian IH (Greenfield, 1990), supporting the necessity of researching lesbian IH in isolation from other sexualities.
+Furthermore, lesbians are more likely to report lifetime depressive disorders than heterosexual women (Bostwick et al., 2010; Fredriksen-Goldsen et al., 2010).
+IH has been identified has a significant contributor to depression in LGBTQ+ individuals suggesting that IH may be a risk factor for depression (Herek et al., 1997; Szymanski et al., 2001) Therefore, the established relationship between depression and self-harm could possibly be further influenced by experiences of IH.
 Self-Harm